gitretard/SaveToCLI/README.md

-1.code efficiency so bad it can cause thermonuclear war 2.dogshit error handling shows how bad ill be with even larger programs. doubt ill be able to do anything useful
+1.code efficiency so bad it can cause thermonuclear war 2.dogshit error handling shows how bad ill be with even larger programs. doubt ill be able to do anything useful also i tried to add header names for everything in the main araay failed so badly severe skill issue momen